-The air gap is important because it allows the exterior wall to breathe and stops moisture from traveling through to the internal of the building – more on this later.
+The air gap is important because it allows the exterior wall to breathe and stops moisture from traveling through to the internal of the building (more on this later).

 If your framing is less than 75mm you may need to use a thinner board of insulation to accommodate the air gap.

-Bubble wrap for insulating your shed?
+Can you use bubble wrap for insulating your shed?

-Fibreglass wool for insulating your shed?
+Can you use fibreglass wool for insulating your shed?

-Fibreglass wool as insulation is ideal for bathroom areas and for soundproofing, but can be a real nightmare to handle and fit.
+Fibreglass wool as insulation is ideal for bathroom areas and for soundproofing but can be a real nightmare to handle and fit.

 Do not follow the advice in this article – we do not recommend this solution.

-Foil backed insulation for insulating your shed
+Can you use foil-backed insulation for insulating your shed?

-Realistically this leaves you with one good option: Foil backed compressed insulation is the best and easiest to work with, and we highly recommend this option for your shed.
+Realistically this leaves you with one good option: Foil-backed compressed insulation is the best and easiest to work with, and we highly recommend this option for your shed.

-Ecotherm foil backed compressed insulation has the best U-value for efficiency and is completely safe with electrics.
+Ecotherm foil-backed compressed insulation has the best U-value for efficiency and is completely safe with electrics.

-There are three main brands of foil back compressed insulation to look out for: Kingspan, Celotex, Ecotherm – they all do the job and are readily available from warehouses such as Wickes.
+There are three main brands of foil back compressed insulation to look out for: Kingspan, Celotex, and Ecotherm – they all do the job and are readily available from warehouses such as Wickes.